 Customers Trust Customers

-74% of consumers say that positive reviews make them trust a local business more, so If you have great online reviews, potential customers are more likely to trust that you are worth their commitment.
+Ninety-four percent of consumers say that positive reviews make them more likely to patron a local business, so if you have great online reviews, potential customers are more likely to trust that you are worth their commitment.

 Happy Customers Leave Good Reviews